kprevas/lttp-tools/README.md

 Each tile sheet is dumped to `stdout` using an arbitrary palette, which can be useful for finding the right sheet.
 Your shell must support color output for this to look like anything.

+    lttp-tilepatch [ROM file] dump \
+      -s [sheet number]

+Individual sheets can also be dumped.

 Alternate bank locations
 -